-At July 31, 1996, options to purchase an aggregate of 3,931,520 shares of Common Stock were outstanding under the Plans, of which options to purchase 2,685,600 shares were exercisable.
+Upon consummation of the Offering, the Company will have outstanding under the Plans options to purchase an aggregate of 3,937,639 shares of Common Stock, 2,689,400 of which will then be exercisable.
 Restricted securities, including shares issuable upon exercise of options under the Plans, sold by the Company in reliance on Rule 701 under the Securities Act may be resold 90 days after the date hereof in reliance on Rule 144 by persons who are not affiliates of the Company subject only to the provision of Rule 144 regarding manner of sale, and by persons who are affiliates of the Company without complying with the Rule's holding period requirements.
 The Company intends to file a registration statement on Form S-8 under the Securities Act to register all shares of Common Stock issuable under the Plans.
 The registration statement is expected to be filed approximately 180 days after the date of this Prospectus and is expected to become effective immediately upon filing.
 Shares covered by that registration statement will be eligible for resale in the public market after the effective date of that registration statement subject to Rule 144 limitations applicable to affiliates, the vesting provisions of each option grant (generally three years) and the lock-up agreements described below, if applicable.

 Pursuant to various registration rights agreements, certain of the Company's securityholders have certain demand and piggyback registration rights with respect to an aggregate of up to 7,783,053 outstanding shares of Common Stock and an additional 1,336,950 shares of Common Stock issuable upon exercise of outstanding options.
-The demand registration rights are exercisable after the first anniversary of the closing of this Offering, and the piggyback registration rights are exercisable after the close subject to certain limitations.
-The Company has agreed to pay substantially all expenses incident to the registration of such shares, other than underwriting discounts and commissions.
+The demand registration rights are exercisable after the first anniversary of the closing of this Offering, and the piggyback registration rights are exercisable after the closing of this Offering, in each case subject to certain limitations.

-Each of the Company's executive officers and directors and MIM Holdings, who owned an aggregate of 7,978,800 shares of Common Stock and options to purchase 2,381,200 shares of Common Stock at July 31, 1996, have agreed, except for certain limited exceptions or without the prior written consent of PaineWebber Incorporated, that they will not, directly or indirectly, sell, offer to sell, grant an option for the sale of, grant a security interest in, or otherwise dispose of any shares of Common Stock or other equity securities of the Company beneficially owned by them for a period of one year from the date of this Prospectus.
+Each of the Company's executive officers and directors and MIM Holdings, who upon the closing of the Offering will own an aggregate of 7,978,800 shares of Common Stock and options to purchase 2,381,200 shares of Common Stock, have agreed, except for certain limited exceptions or without the prior written consent of PaineWebber Incorporated, that they will not, directly or indirectly, sell, offer to sell, grant an option for the sale of, grant a security interest in, or otherwise dispose of any shares of Common Stock or other equity securities of the Company beneficially owned by them for a period of 180 days from the date of this Prospectus.
 See "Underwriting."